Akash420-oss/Dare-Devil/README.md

  - ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)

 # Awakening the Shadows
+- If you're hungry for Capture the Flag, then dive into this wicked room on TryHackMe: <a href="https://tryhackme.com/jr/daredevil">DareDevil</a>
-I am leading you through the sinister labyrinth of this game...
+- Or i am leading you through the sinister labyrinth of this game...

 ## Dark Desires..😈
 To venture into this twisted game, you must first summon these dark tools:
 * VMware or VirtualBox –> Your gateway to the virtual realm...